zhuang0/docker.github.io/engine/admin/volumes/index.md

 ## Choose the right type of mount

-No matter which type of mount you choose to use, the data looks the same from within the container.
+No matter which kind of mount you choose to use, the data looks the same from within the container.
 It is exposed as either a directory or an individual file in the container's filesystem.